 First, cooperate with the local police department and obtain the report number they assign to your report.
 Usually, in Kentucky and Indiana, they use a service called buy crash.com (https://www.buycrash.com.)

 When I first speak to someone injured in a car wreck, I will usually ask for their report number right off.
 I do this because buy crash.com lets me pull up the accident report, through the internet, and download a copy to my computer.
-This way, I can talk to my client about who the police officer thought was at fault for the car wreck, who was issued a citation and which party was insured by which insurance company.
-If a police officer does not come to the scene of the car accident, make sure you get all of the other driver’s information, including :a picture of their license plate, their driver’s license and their insurance card.
+This way, I can talk to my client about who the police officer put at fault for the car wreck, whether any driver was issued a citation and which party was insured by which insurance company.
+If a police officer does not come to the scene of the car accident, make sure you get all of the other driver’s information, including : a picture of their license plate, their driver’s license and their insurance card.

 Third, take photographs of the damage to the vehicles, the damage to your car and any bruises or lacerations.
-Especially when it comes to motorcycle wrecks and car accidents, the old phrase about a picture being worth a thousand words is definitely true.
+Especially when it comes to motorcycle wrecks and car accidents, a picture is worth a thousand words.
 Bruises, lacerations and scrapes heal but a picture, taken near the time of the car wreck, really can demonstrate to a jury just how severe the impact was and why you are hurting from this car wreck.

 To illustrate, when I conclude a personal injury claim and my client signs a personal injury release, at the request of the insurance company, before I can release any part of the personal injury settlement to them.
 As a result, I tell all of my clients the following: